mattgodfrey99/voice-recognition/README.md

-# voice-recognition
+# Voice Recognition

-Program used for voice recognition project in 4th year module Imaging and Data Processing
+Program used for voice recognition project in 4th year module Imaging and Data Processing.